orijtech/telemetry-perfbench/README.md

 From these results, telemetry logging's runtime outperforms std logging significantly and performs similarly to zerolog.
 However, telemetry logging has a noticeably higher amount of allocations and bytes allocated.
 From these results, telemetry logging's runtime outperforms std logging and sugared zap significantly and performs similarly to zerolog.
 However, telemetry logging has a noticeably higher amount of allocations and bytes allocated.
+From these results, telemetry logging's runtime outperforms every other logger except for zerolog which has similar performance.
+However, telemetry logging has a noticeably higher amount of allocations and bytes allocated than most of the competitors.